KDurimel/DNAlogy/README.md

 P0C9F2
 ```

-:warning: If you want to use `-fastmode`, input files must contain identifiers from only one databank among the supported identifiers, for example.
+:warning: If you want to use `-fastmode`, input files must contain identifiers from only one databank among the supported identifiers, for example, only UniProtKB-AC ids:

 ```bash
 O55719